Geeksltd/MSharp.Docs/README.md

 ## Table of contents

 ### [Installing M#](Install/README.md)
-Learn how to install M# on your computer to get started.
+Learn how to install M# on your computer and create a project to get started.

 ### [Overview: How M# Works](Overview/README.md)
 Understand the M# development model in a nutshell.